On the Quantum Uncertainty of the Neutron Electric Dipole Moment

-That effective radius is of the order of femtometers \citep{NeutronRadii} $\mathcal{O}(10^{-13}$ cm), thus, by considering a very simplified characterization of the neutron in terms of its valence quarks (two down quarks with charge $-1/3 \;e $ and an up quark with charge $ 2/3 \;e $ ) and the corresponding explicit form of the electric dipole moment operator:
+Now, let us turn back to the problem at hand.
+The effective radius of the neutron is of the order of femtometers \citep{NeutronRadii} $\mathcal{O}(10^{-13}$ cm), thus, by considering a very simplified characterization of the neutron in terms of its valence quarks (two down quarks with charge $-1/3 \;e $ and an up quark with charge $ 2/3 \;e $ ) and the corresponding explicit form of the electric dipole moment operator:

 where $q_i$ are the respective charges of the quarks and $\hat{\Vec{x}}_i$ the positions of each one of them (for the sake of simplicity and unless clarity requires it, we will drop the operator hats notation).